Do Capital Letters Affect SEO?

 Google now considers the keyword phrase the same for all methods of capitalization.
 The only benefit for capitalization within SERPS is for ease of readability.
 Typically it’s easier to read the Title if each word in the title is capitalized.
 Other than that, capitalization doesn’t matter any more for SEO.

-Good luck in your SEO search and let me know if you have any questions.
+Good luck in your SEO search and comment below if you have any questions.